-hairdressing involves dealing with strong chemicals and members of the public at the same time.
+Hairdressing involves dealing with strong chemicals and members of the public at the same time.
 Given the risk taking out mobile hairdresser insurance will ensure your business goes on operating even with claims pending.

-Are you self employed as a massage therapist and need to take out insurance?
-We can provide you with 20 plus massage therapist insurance quotes from a panel of UK brokers.
-These brokers deal excusively in massage therapist insurance.
+Are you self employed as a massage therapist and need to take out protection against claims?
+We can provide you with multiple massage therapist insurance quotes from a panel of UK brokers.
+These brokers deal exclusively in claims protections for massage therapists.

-Have you undergone training and are now self employed or working for a beauty salon or other business that needs the skills of a professional makeup artist?
-Either way make sure that you have taken out the correct level of makeup artist insurance to keep you covered as you practice your profession.
+Have you undergone training and are now self employed or working for a business that needs the skills of a professional makeup artist?
+Either way make sure that you have taken out the correct level of makeup artist insurance to keep you protected as you practice your profession.

-When you have a steady stream of both customers and suppliers coming in and out of your business premises you need to take out cover against claims.
-The cover will give you peace of mind that your business would not be in danger if an accident results in a legal claim against your salon business.
+When you have a steady stream of both customers and suppliers coming in and out of your business premises you need to take out cover against likely claims.
+The will give you peace of mind that your business would not be in danger if an accident that results in a legal claim is made against your salon business.
 We can offer a range of policies for most business types that deal in the beauty or well being sector.
 In addition we now offer multiple quotes for tattoo insurance.

 As a business owner in the service industry you are liable should any of your customers be harmed directly by one of your products or treatments.
-You are also liable should an accident such as slipping on a floor that is slippy as a result of an earlier accidental spill.
-Should that customer decide to claim as a result of the accident the salon or you would be held liable.
+You are also liable should an accident happen, for example a client slipping on a slippy floor.
+Should that customer decide to claim as a result of the accident then your salon may be found to be liable for costs.
 Given that accidents do happen it is important to ensure you have the correct level of protection.
 Imagine if you are trying out a new product and you misjudged the strength which resulted in a client receiving minor skin burns or a skin irritation reaction.
 Your customer would have every right to make a claim against you and your business.
 Costs for personal injury claims can be financially crippling.
-Protect your salon by having in place an appropriate level of public liability insurance.
+Protect your business by having in place an appropriate level of public liability protection.